Fiji by Irene Butler –

 Click Our Fiji Photo Gallery –

-A fine start is settling into our clean, cozy room at Jetset Accommodation in New Town on Vita Levu (the largest of the Fiji’s 333 islands).
+A fine start is settling into our clean, cozy room in New Town on Vita Levu (the largest of the Fiji’s 333 islands).
 This is to be our home base for the month.
 After a refreshing dip in the hotel’s pool, we walk a block to Wailoaloa Beach to begin our bronzing with a long walk alongside the shimmering bright blue Pacific and to contemplate life with a cappuccino at one of the cafes that dot the shore.
 The other decisions are whether to spend the day around our hood or to head out to some other island niche.
 This leisurely existence readily becomes a delightful routine.
 We are quick to adopt a snail’s pace in the sauna-like 33°C temperature.
 Even the locals comment, “hot day”, and we are loving it.

 Several times a week we hop the bus to Nadi (pronounced Nandi) 5 km away.
 With Christmas fast approaching the whole town is like a bubbling caldron of sights, sounds and scents.
 Villagers arrive in droves to purchase food-stuffs and gifts.
 Competition for sales is fierce, such as Rups Big Bear’s in-store specials blaring over a microphone,” This pot usually sells for $5, now get 2 for $5!”
 The sizable open-air Municipal Market overflows with vendors sitting on mats displaying every veggie and fruit imaginable; taro bound in bunches, and cassava, potatoes and onions piled in pyramid shapes, mountains of pineapple, tree-ripened papaya and mangos.
 An unmistakable odour leads us to the fish market, even though it is in an enclosed section.
 Another large segment of the market is reserved for kava (yaqona) in all its forms, from tangled stems, to roots, to packages of crushed kava powder.